maxhougas/arma1button/README.md

 - Missions and mods can be updated by invoking dlsupdateall.sh then dlsreinstall.sh

 ## Files
 - _AACREATEARMA.sh: Entrypoint.
-Will fail once if your steam account uses steamguard.
+Will fail if your steam account uses steamguard.
+Honestly, unlikely to work.
-- armarun.sh: invokes docker exec to run arma:.../entrypoint.sh -> arma:.../arma/arma3server_x64.
 - armaupdate.sh: attempts to update arma3 package.
-- build.sh: invokes docker build.
-Will attempt to build arma using maxhougas/arma.bb.
+- build.sh: discharges dockerfile.ar.* and builds server container; invokes docker build.
+- create.sh: creates the server container.
+Config and saved files may be pushed before starting.
 - config: What they usually call server.cfg.
 Example included.
 See https://community.bistudio.com/wiki/Arma_3:_Server_Config_File
 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.
-- dlsmissing: contains missing mods and missions for use by dlsreinstall.sh
-- dlsreinstall.sh: Attempts to install incomplete or missing mods and missions from dlsmissiong.
-- dlsupdateall.sh: copies listmissions and listmods to dlsmissiong.
 - dlsvalidate.sh: discharges dlsmissing for use by reinstall.sh.
 Might not work if no mods are installed.
-- dockerfile.ar: used when invoking docker build (build.sh).
+- dockerfile.ar.*: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
 Discharged and deleted after use by build.sh.
-- finalizemissions.sh: creates softlinks from arma:.../mpmissions to arma:.../ugc/referenced.....
-- finalizemods.sh iterates listmods, and invokes linkkey.sh and linkmod.sh.
-- linkkey.sh: invoked by finalizemods.sh.
-Creates softlinks.
-Normalizes filenames.
-- linkmod.sh: invoked by finalizemods.sh.
-Normalizes filenames.
 - listdlc: contains codes for CDLC to be used.
 - listmissions: contains idnumbers and mission names.
 - listmods: contains idnumbers and modnames.
 Mod names are arbitrary, but can only use characters froom the set [A-Za-z0-9%._-].
 - params: command line parameters for arma3server_x64.
 - README.MD: this.
 - restart.sh: invokes docker stop and docker start.
-- run.sh: invokes docker run.
-Incoming ports are specified here.
 - savebackup.sh: invokes docker cp to back up arma:.../Player to the host system.
 - saverestore.sh: invokes docker cp to restore ./Player_<TIMESTAMP> into amra:.../Player.
 - steaminst: a steam CMD script file.
 Will contain plaintext credentials.
 Dischaged and deleted after use by reinstall.sh.
 Not included.

+### Internal Files
+- dlsmissing: contains missing mods and missions for use by dlsreinstall.sh
+- dlsreinstall.sh: Attempts to install incomplete or missing mods and missions from dlsmissiong.
+- dlsupdateall.sh: copies listmissions and listmods to dlsmissing.
+- finalizemissions.sh: creates softlinks from arma:.../mpmissions to arma:.../ugc/referenced....
+- finalizemods.sh iterates listmods, and invokes linkkey.sh and linkmod.sh.

 ### Depricated
+- armarun.sh: invokes docker exec to run arma:.../entrypoint.sh -> arma:.../arma/arma3server_x64.
 - arma.log: captures stdout and stderr from armarun.sh.
 - cheapinstall.sh installs and links mods and missions.
 Does the jobs of installmods.sh, installmissions.sh, linkmod.sh, and linkkey.sh.
 - dlsinstall.sh: DO NOT INVOKE.